Lazy Loading, Preloading & Fetch Priorities

 Accessibility Requirements

 Deferred media must retain semantic alt attributes and ARIA labels at parse time.
-Lazy-loaded iframes require explicit focus management and keyboard navigation preservation to prevent assistive technology dead zones.
+Lazy-loaded iframes require explicit focus management and keyboard navigation preservation.

 Fallback Chain